 Chaum [8] introduced the concept of mixes as a method of providing secure anonymous network communication.
-The publicly accessible mix networks, such as the "Type I" Cypherpunk remailers [13], the "Type II" Mixmaster [19] network, and the "Type III" Mixminion network [10], as well as the low-latency network anonymity service Tor [12], are operated on a volunteer basis and are prone to intermittent failure of individual nodes.
-It is therefore necessary for mix client software to have an accurate view of the health of the nodes in the mix network.
+The publicly accessible mix networks, such as the "Type I" Cypherpunk remailers [13], the "Type II" Mixmaster [19] network, and the "Type III" Mixminion network [10], as well as the low-latency network anonymity service Tor [12], are operated on a volunteer basis and are prone to intermittent failure of individual nodes.3 It is therefore necessary for mix client software to have an accurate view of the health of the nodes in the mix network.
 This information is gathered by sending test messages through each node and observing the success or failure of the mix to successfully transmit the message.
 In a similar fashion, links between mixes are examined by sending messages through every combination of two consecutive mixes.
-Since the overhead and operational complexity involved in monitoring an entire network of mixes is too great for the average user, reliability testing servers, or pingers, perform this function and publish their results in a machine-parseable format.
-The results are downloaded and interpreted by the mix clients.
-Pingers track additional information as well, such as the average latency provided by each mix, changes in the key information and capabilities of the mixes, and so forth.